An Updated UPDATE:

 You might also be interested in another article related to the infographic:

-An infographic I posted a several months ago has produced much interest.
+An infographic I posted a while back has produced much interest.
 Several websites used the graphic on their own pages which has caused large numbers of people to blow up my email wondering about my statistical sources.